MP for Bexhill and Battle

 Shadow Minister (Justice)

-Dr Kieran Mullan is the Conservative MP for Bexhill and Battle, elected in 2019.
-He currently serves as Shadow Minister (Justice) and has held a number of parliamentary roles and committee assignments since entering Parliament.
+Dr Kieran Mullan is a Conservative MP for Bexhill and Battle, first elected in 2019.
+He currently serves as Shadow Minister for Justice and sits on the Courts and Tribunals Bill committee; in 2024 he briefly served as the Shadow Parliamentary Under Secretary for Transport.

 Generated 21 February 2026